Republican and Democratic orthodoxy

 1. Favor some kind of attempt at universal health coverage

-2. Be pro-choice (it's OK to say your personally opposed to abortion).
+2. Be pro-choice (it's OK to

 3. Be willing to raise taxes on rich people, and be rather indifferent to that fact that the poor and lower middle class don't pay much income tax, though usually taxes of any kind are OK at the state level.